elvengard-mmo/elvengard_network/guides/introduction/types_and_subpackets.md

 ## Sub Packets

-A Sub Packet is simply a type that uses other types.
+A sub-packet is simply a type that uses other types.
 Unlike a packet, it has no ID, as it will be used by other packets.

 Let's look at a simple example with the `WorldInfo`: